*Warning: Contains full spoilers for The Night Agent season 2*

 • Suraj Sharma as TBC

-At the end of season 2, Catherine let Peter out of jail and recruited him to go undercover, acting as though he is under the control of Jacob Monroe while he will really be feeding her information with regards to his connection to the new president, Hagan, and their plans together.
+This season will likely pick up on threads left hanging following the season 2 ending, which saw Catherine let Peter out of jail and recruit him to go undercover, acting as though he is under the control of Jacob Monroe while he will really be feeding her information with regards to his connection to the new president, Hagan, and their plans together.

 Gabriel Basso told Deadline of where we will pick up with Peter: "I think he’s still technically a night agent.
 He’s still working for Catherine, but his assignment within Night Action is to do this other job and to be a double agent.
 But everyone has deniability.